 How did it age?
 10/10 It’s relatable and it’s a common experience to feel like close friends don’t really accept you.

-I Want to Break Free – Queen – Not necessarily about coming out of the closet since the lyrics seem to point to getting out of a bad relationship, but people have interpreted this song as being a good coming out anthem.
-A nice bonus: the band are in drag in the music video.
+I Want to Break Free – Queen – Written by John Deacon.
+Not necessarily about coming out of the closet since the lyrics seem to point to getting out of a bad relationship, but people have interpreted this song as being a good coming out anthem.
+A nice bonus: the band are in drag in the music video, Roger Taylor’s idea.

 How did it age?
 10/10 How can you be upset at this song?
 Play this song and the music video!